AkihiroSuda/test18180/README.md

     [INFO] OK. sendfile(2) is killable.
     [INFO] PERFECT!

-Note that you won't be able to see the above "PERFECT" output with any kernel at the moment..
+Note that you won't be able to see the above "PERFECT" output with any kernel (if you are using AUFS) at the moment..
 (Dec 25, 2015)